 While some of the temples may be grand and even occasionally ostentatious (I’m looking at you Kinkaku-ji), there’s still an element of openness; they’re not intimidating.
-While they may at times be awe-inspiring, such as Fushimi Inari Taisha, you still feel welcome and almost safe.
-Kyoto blends Buddism and Shinto seamlessly, with the two sitting side by side as easy neighbours.
+While they may at times be awe-inspiring, such as Fushimi Inari Taisha, you still feel welcome.
+Kyoto blends Buddhism and Shinto seamlessly, with the two sitting side by side as easy neighbours.
 The Shinto shrines were my favourites, with the Buddhist ones veering more towards flamboyance.
 Shinto is rooted in nature, and that shows even in the larger temples.

 Stay in a ryokan

 A ryokan is a traditional Japanese inn and something every visitor to Japan should try once.
 You’ll generally sleep on a futon on tatami mats, and they offer a uniquely Japanese experience.
 They can be pretty expensive, but budget versions do exist; I stayed at Matsubaya Ryokan, which is a ten-minute walk from the train station and close to several subway stations.
 I found the whole experience slightly odd, with my tiny room and bedding that was folded into a corner most of the time.
 It’s a tight squeeze but I thoroughly enjoyed my few days sitting and sleeping on the floor.
 I can confirm that it’s surprisingly comfortable.
 If you’re more into your tiny modern living a slightly bonkers alternative is a Japanese Capsule Hotel.